SKrotkih/LiveEvents/README.md

 - Download or clone the repository

-- Launch  `pod install` in the root directory
+- Launch console command `pod install` in the root directory

-- Open LiveEvents.xcworkspace
+- Open the LiveEvents.xcworkspace file in Xcode

 - Update current bundle id on yours

-- Create Config.plist and copy content of the Config.plist.example.plist file there.
-Change client ID and API key on yours
+- Rename Config.plist.example.plist (you can find it in the root directory) to Config.plist.
+Include it into the app main bundle.
+It used by SwiftGoogleSignIn package for Google signing in.
+Edit the Config.plist namely change client ID and API key values on yours

 <img src="https://user-images.githubusercontent.com/2775621/173193901-cbdc8653-76c8-4aea-b0d9-0f9d4391fba3.png" alt="Config.plist" style="width: 690px;" />